angadhn/MySite/_notes/Spaceship Engineering.md

 A kayak is also not mistaken for a ship even if some classify them (correctly) as boats.

 It was time to stop cringing when using the word "spaceship" and instead better define these systems {%sidenote `spaceship` "The term is implied in science fiction but again, I am not sure what it actually conveys in my limited reading.
-Maybe someone has been more precise and I am poorly read—let me know, if so.' %} that I want to (and we should) be engineering.
+Maybe someone has been more precise and I am poorly read—let me know, if so." %} that I want to (and we should) be engineering.

 The more I examined this plot and reflected on Langley's work as an activity similar to ship-building—covered in [[Where is my von Braun Wheel?]]—it was increasingly apparent that these engineers should have referred to their creations as *spaceships* and eschewed calling them _[[Where is my von Braun Wheel?#A pre-Apollo solution unitised stations|unitised space stations]]_.

-Their non-modular approaches for making spaceships, well before Apollo, also leads into recognising a field of _spaceship engineering_ {% sidenote 'spaceship-engineering' 'Much like how naval architecture covers shipbuilding but not boat-building.' %}as one distinct from _spacecraft_ or _satellite engineering_ to convey the difference building approaches compared to what followed Apollo alongside the scale of their prototypes.
+Their non-modular approaches for making spaceships, well before Apollo, also leads into recognising a field of _spaceship engineering_ {% sidenote `spaceship-engineering` "Much like how naval architecture covers shipbuilding but not boat-building." %}as one distinct from _spacecraft_ or _satellite engineering_ to convey the difference building approaches compared to what followed Apollo alongside the scale of their prototypes.
 # What is a Spaceship?

 To help you see what I did, I present an updated plot with three regions classifying space pressure vessels as *space stations* (what we have built so far), *superstructures* (what we wish to build), and *spaceships* (what we need to build next) as the step between.
 To me, this is also now allowing a first-order conceptualisation of how we might build spaceships in the near-term; indeed, I am hoping to bias more people away from the modular architectures we have seen so far and migrate towards the "unitised" philosophy of Langley (which we have clearly lost).
 So let's look at the plot.